How We Build

 enclosures.

-We use vinyl coated, 19
+We use PVC, 19 gauge 1/2"

-gauge 1/2" x 1/2" wire mesh that we buy in rolls of 36"
+x 1/2" wire mesh that we buy in rolls of 36" x 100' for

-x 100' for our digging predator barriers (other sizes
+our digging predator barriers (other sizes

 are available).
 Visit

-Standing outside of our
+1) Standing outside of

 fencing.

-We position the wire mesh so that
+3) Position the wire mesh so that

 trench.

-Finally, we refill the trench and bury the mesh
+7) Refill the trench and bury the mesh

 underground (except for the top 6 inches that are

-mounted to our perimeter fence).
+mounted to your perimeter fence).

 Ducks and geese need top cover to prevent